musikele/musikele.github.io/_posts/2018-09-19-Javascript-chiamare-funzioni-senza-usare-parentesi-(what!).md

 description: 'A nice to know feature, good for impressing others '

 ---
-Let's dig in a not-well-publicized ES6 feature: calling functions without using parenthesys.
+Let's dig in a not-well-publicized ES6 feature: calling functions without using parentheses.

-If you are familiar with Ruby, you know that in Ruby you can omit parenthesis when they're not ambiguous:
+If you are familiar with Ruby, you know that in Ruby you can omit parentheses when they're not ambiguous:

 ```ruby
 puts 'hello world'